 “I have been fortunate with Cirque,” he said.
 “I tend to like percussion more, but I have been playing drums since I was a little kid.

 “In the last show that I did and in this current show, Drawn to Life — which is a partnership with Cirque and Disney — I will be doing drum set, percussion and orchestral percussion.”

 Chatham is also planning for the future.
-He enrolled in the online Master of Music with an emphasis in Music Technology — Performance Technology Track program at Southern Utah University in September 2020.
+He enrolled in the online Master of Music in Music Technology — Performance Technology Emphasis program at Southern Utah University in September 2020.

 “I have a little bit of a break before we start our rehearsals,” he said.
 “I had been planning on getting a master’s for a bit.
 When I saw this program was totally online and asynchronous, it was a perfect opportunity.